How Screen Time Affects Your Eyes

 Digital Eye Strain

-The blue light emitted from our phone, computer, and LED TV screens has a short wavelength and high energy.
-It’s more intense and less focused than other visible wavelengths, creating visual “noise” that can be hard on the eyes.2 Poor room lighting, screen glare, and poor reading posture can make it even harder for our eyes to focus.
+The blue light emitted from our phone, computer, and LED TV screens has a short wavelength and high energy, similar to UV and blue light from the sun.
+It’s more intense and less focused than other visible wavelengths, creating visual “noise” that can be hard on the eyes.2 It's easy to see how this kind of visual stress can cause discomfort, possibly with long-term consequences.

 When our minds are focused on the screen, we may not even realize how hard our eyes are working.
 We tend to blink only half as often, and may forget to move or shift our visual focus for long periods of time.
 All of these factors can lead to digital eye strain, or computer vision syndrome.
 Nearly 60% of Americans have reported digital eye strain symptoms,3 including eye fatigue or irritation, watery or dry eyes, eye strain headache, and difficulty concentrating.